Derek-Frevel/Derek-Frevel/README.md

 - Hi, I’m @Derek-Frevel
 - I’m passionate about Game Development
 - I’m recently graduated from the **University of Alberta** in **Computing Science** with distinction and with a _certificate in computer game development_
-- You can check out some of my projects on [my itch page](https://derek-frevel.itch.io)
+- You can check out some of my projects on my [Itch Page](https://derek-frevel.itch.io)
-- You can read about my experience on some of my projects on my [Github Pages](https://derek-frevel.github.io)
+- Or you can read about my experience working on my projects at my [Github Page](https://derek-frevel.github.io)
 - I’m always open to collaborate on any interesting game projects
 - The best way to reach me is via my personal email: derekf711@gmail.com
 <!---